Rootmeta/rootmeta/README.md

-The MOST IMPORTANT thing is the fact of SIGN.
+The MOST IMPORTANT thing you care about is the fact of SIGN.

 We use "personal_sign" method only to idenfity that you are the owner of the address.